-Southco Enterprises, Inc. of Sherman, Texas, Admits Unlawfully Storing Hazardous Waste
+Southco Enterprises, Inc. of Sherman, Texas, Ordered to Pay Penalties and Fines After Admitting it Unlawfully Stored Hazardous Waste

 DALLAS — The President and Chief Executive Officer of Southco Enterprises, Inc. of Sherman, Texas, James Alexander, appeared in federal court in Dallas this week and entered a guilty plea on behalf of the corporation to a one-count Information charging treating, storing or disposing of hazardous waste without a permit, announced U.S. Attorney John Parker of the Northern District of Texas.